Inference power pilot: NVL72 fleet power management

 With the topology active and the pilot resource group (maxlps-pilot) in place—created and maintained without integration to your workload schedulers or provisioning systems—re-run the same workload you used for the 3-rack baseline—same model, same framework, same request pattern—but now across all 4 racks (72 nodes), with DPS in the control path.

 As in Part 5, this runbook does not prescribe how you launch the workload.
 Use the same orchestration tooling (Slurm, Kubernetes inference operator, Triton, your own job runner) you used for the baseline.
-The only thing that changes between the two runs is the number of racks under load and whether DPS is enforcing power policy — everything else must stay the same so the comparison is meaningful.
+The only intended changes between the two runs are the number of racks under load and whether DPS is enforcing power policy — everything else must stay the same so the comparison is meaningful.

 Workload requirements